-In the Bay Area, the core of most estate plans is what is colloquially referred to as a “living trust.”
-In attorney speak, this estate planning device is known as a “revocable inter vivos (during life) trust.”
+The core of most estate plans is what is colloquially referred to as a “living trust.”
+In attorney speak, this estate planning tool is known as a “revocable inter vivos (during life) trust.”
 But what is a living trust, and why is it important to have a living trust in the Bay Area?

 What Is a Living Trust?

 Due to this revocability feature, it is not a legal entity distinct from the creator until they die (rendering the trust now “irrevocable”).
-When the settlor dies, the trust now has its own tax identification number, and a named successor trustee takes over management of the trust to carry out the purpose described in the trust (usually to gather and distribute the assets in a timely fashion to named beneficiaries).
+When the settlor dies, the trust now has its own tax identification number, and a named successor trustee takes over management of the trust to carry out the purpose described in the trust, a process called trust administration.
+This usually means the trustee will gather and distribute the assets in a timely fashion to named beneficiaries.